ericwq/gskills/docs/picker.md

 )
 ```

 `enqueueState` parameter is initialized by `x.enqueueChildBalancerState` which is `edsBalancer.enqueueChildBalancerState`.
 This means `ebwcc.parent.enqueueChildBalancerStateUpdate` is `edsBalancer.enqueueChildBalancerState`.

+`edsBalancer.enqueueChildBalancerState()` sends `balancerStateWithPriority` to channel `x.childPolicyUpdate`.

+- `balancerStateWithPriority` contains `priorityType` and `balancer.State`.

 ```go
 // Build helps implement the balancer.Builder interface.